Anthony-Nolan/Atlas/README_Integration.md

 - `DonorType` must be present, and an allowed value - 'Adult' or 'Cord'
 - `SearchHlaData` must be present.
 If match criteria have been provided for a locus, then it must have non-null HLA values
+  - All HLA provided must be recognised as valid HLA typings
+    - If the HLA is not recognised, a failure notification will be sent asynchronously via the atlas repeat results topic
 - `MatchCriteria`
   - A, B, DRB1 criteria must always be present
   - When present, per locus allowed mismatch count must be between 0-2 (inclusive)